br-iscool/portfolio-website/README.md

 # Portfolio Website

-Built using Next.js, Typescript, and Tailwind
+Built using Next.js, Framer Motion, Typescript, and Tailwind

 Uses a shader from https://shadertoy.com and https://github.com/xemantic/shader-web-background for rendering